balthazarneveu/interactive_pipe/docs/faq.md

 ### How do I change the layout?

 *Can I change the grid layout of images live? (e.g. comparing 2 images side by side, then switching to a 2x2 grid for debugging)* — Yes, on the Qt backend.
-Use the `layout` proxy to control image arrangement and styling; see [Context, layout & events](guide/context-layout.md#layout-arrange-and-style-the-outputs).
+Use the `layout` proxy to control image arrangement and styling; see the [Layout guide](guide/layout.md).

 ### Do I have to remove `KeyboardControl` when using gradio or notebook backends?